 Howard P. Knopf, B.A., M.S., LL.M., is counsel with Macera & Jarzyna, LLP in Ottawa, Canada.
 He has worked in government and the private sector, mainly in the areas of copyright, trademarks, cyber law, competition and related issues.

 Howard has been chairman of the Copyright Policy Committee of the Canadian Bar Association and was adviser to the Law Commission of Canada on security interests in intellectual property.
 He edited the resulting book entitled Security Interests in Intellectual Property.
-He spent over a decade in the Canadian federal government, and has published extensively, both as author and editor.
+He spent more than a decade in the Canadian federal government and has published extensively, both as an author and editor.